-7.2 Interaction between ESHI-HIX Subsidization and Medicaid
+8.2 Interaction between ESHI-HIX Cross Subsidization and Medicaid

-Given the connection between the three components of the health insurance system, the effect of policies on ESHI and HIX markets may vary with Medicaid policies.60 To see this point, we examine the impact of cross ESHI-HIX subsidization policies separately for the 15 ACA Medicaid expansion (MEP) complying states and 13 non-complying states under counterfactual scenarios with and without Medicaid expansion.61 In doing so, we would like to highlight the impacts of ESHI-HIX subsidization on different groups of states given the same hypothetical Medicaid expansion status, and the impacts of ESHI-HIX subsidization on the same group of states under different hypothetical Medicaid expansion statuses.
+Given the connection between the three components of the health insurance system, the effect of policies on ESHI and HIX markets may vary with Medicaid policies.
+To see this point, we examine the impact of ESHI-HIX cross subsidization policies separately for the 15 ACA Medicaid expansion (MEP) complying states and 13 non-complying states under counterfactual scenarios with and without Medicaid expansion.
+In doing so, we would like to highlight the impacts of ESHI-HIX cross subsidization on different groups of states given the same hypothetical Medicaid expansion status, and the impacts of ESHI-HIX cross subsidization on the same group of states under different hypothetical Medicaid expansion statuses.